• February 26 – April 8

 Is Narcissism becoming normalized in our culture?
 Explore the psychological roots and behaviors of those dominated by this personality disorder.
 How does Narcissism relate to Envy?
 A heightened awareness of such psychic phenomena is a person's only protection against victimhood.

-Tom Henry, MS, retired social studies/history teacher and historian
+Instructor: Tom Henry, MS, retired social studies/history teacher and historian

 REGISTRATION CLOSED